As the COVID-19 pandemic continues, you might be getting overwhelmed by the stress of caring for patients while protecting yourself and your staff.

 - Free practical toolkits that promote the nine dimensions of wellness: social, physical, intellectual, spiritual, emotional, mental, financial, environmental, and occupational.
 TMA’s Wellness Plugins resource center addresses all nine dimensions to help physicians, medical students, and residents mitigate the effects of emotional stressors and build resilience.

-- Live CME webinar topics such as Promoting Wellness Through Social Media teach you how to utilize your institution’s or facility’s social media accounts – instead of a personal account – to advocate for good health and to provide credible information to educate the community.
+- Live CME webinar topics such as Promoting Wellness Through Social Media, which teaches you how to utilize your institution’s or facility’s social media accounts – instead of a personal account – to advocate for good health and to provide information to educate the community.
 Choose a topic and submit your request for a webinar today.

 - Free health and wellness educational webinars for medical students and residents.
 Learn how to assess your risk for financial stress and identify options such as medical student scholarships, loans, and other financial programs with TMA’s new course, A Roadmap for Financial Health.
 Submit your request for a free webinar today.

 - TMA Foundation (TMAF), with support from The Pfizer Foundation, recently approved grants to seven county medical societies for the creation or expansion of existing activities that support physicians’ well-being.
 These include professional counseling, yoga, and video presentations.
 If you are a member of the Bell, Dallas, Ector, Lubbock, McLennan, Smith, or Travis county medical societies, find more information about specific activities in your area.

 In addition, several national organizations offer resources, help, and information that may assist physicians through stressful times, including:

 - American Medical Association “Caring for our caregivers during COVID-19” resource pages

 - Psychiatrists helping physicians and medical students navigate the many intersections of personal and professional lives.
 Free and confidential, 7 am to midnight (CT), seven days a week.